eciii/pkdb/Hashicorp - Packer & Vagrant.md

 **Fact:** There is only one big fat gitstore for all Hashicorp products: https://github.com/hashicorp.

-**Fact:** The docsites of all Hashicorp products are located under https://developer.hashicorp.com.
+**Fact:** The docsites of all Hashicorp products are all located under https://developer.hashicorp.com.

 ---
 ### Packer